theforeman/forklift/README.md

 The Vagrantfile provides default setup and boxes for use with the `vagrant-libvirt` provider.
 To set this up:

-1. Install the libvirt plugin for Vagrant (see vagrant plugin install vagrant-libvirt for more information) - `vagrant plugin install vagrant-libvirt`
+1. Install the libvirt plugin for Vagrant (see [vagrant-libvirt page](https://github.com/pradels/vagrant-libvirt#installation) for more information) - `vagrant plugin install vagrant-libvirt`
 2. Set the libvirt environment variables in your `.bashrc` or for your current session - `export VAGRANT_DEFAULT_PROVIDER=libvirt`
 3. Clone this repository - `git clone https://github.com/Katello/katello-deploy.git`
 4. Enter the repository - `cd katello-deploy`